lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 .. note::
   nRF TBR uses ICMPv6 Router Advertisement messages to share routing information and its prefixes with other devices.
-If non-Thread network nodes are connected through a router make sure that IPv6 Router Advertisement Guard feature is disabled.
+If non-Thread network nodes are connected through a router make sure that IPv6 Router Advertisement Guard feature on the router is disabled.
 Otherwise, it can disrupt communication between both networks.

 User interface
 **************